mobxjs/mobx/docs/observable-state.md

 The `annotations` argument maps [annotations](#available-annotations) to each member.
 Note that when using [decorators](enabling-decorators.md), the `annotations` argument can be omitted.

 Methods that derive information and take arguments (for example `findUsersOlderThan(age: number): User[]`) don't need any annotation.
 Their read operations will still be tracked when they are called from a reaction, but their output won't be memoized to avoid memory leaks.
-Check out [MobX-utils computedFn {<span title="Advanced feature">🚀</span>}](https://github.com/mobxjs/mobx-utils#computedfn) as well.
+Check out [MobX-utils computedFn {🚀}](https://github.com/mobxjs/mobx-utils#computedfn) as well.

 <details id="limitations"><summary>makeObservable limitations<a href="#limitations" class="tip-anchor"></a></summary>